 A Very Serious Bit

-We hope that you will find the information and links really helpful.
-However, please remember that the use of these resources are not intended to be a substitute for a consultation with a healthcare provider/professional.
+We have brought these self-help resources together to help make your first steps easier for you.
+We hope that you will find these videos and links really helpful.
+However, please remember that the use of these resources is not intended to be a substitute for a consultation with a healthcare provider/professional and it must not be automatically assumed that Acacia Family Support endorses any or all of the providers and/or services in this list.
 We recommend that you contact a healthcare professional if you are concerned about your health.
-Also, please check out the information at the bottom of the page for help if you are feeling really unwell at the moment.
+Also, please check out the information at the bottom of the page for help if you or your partner are feeling really unwell at the moment.

 We want to ensure that these pages are helpful to as many people as possible.
 If you know of any other services out there, please feel free to make suggestions and/or if you experience any broken links please let us know by using the contact us box.

 Maternal/paternal mental health problems, or perinatal mental health problems as they're often called, are more common than you think.
 In fact one in 5 new mums experience them and up to one in 10 new dads and partners.
 This figure can be increased amongst the LGBTQ+ community due to additional challenges and stressors.
 These mental health problems can range from anxiety, low mood and depression to more severe obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and psychosis.
 Some will have suffered mental health problems before but for others symptoms are new and frightening for the whole family.